wzulfikar/nunjucks-starter-kit/readme.md

 - using this workflow, when you edit `src` the `dist` will be updated (just like workflow B) and your browser (`http://localhost:3000`) will be reloaded automatically.

 *video here*

-# Common Tasks
-### Gulp
-- `gulp`
-- `gulp watch`

-### Git
-- `git pull`: fetch latest update of source code & implement it in local machine
-- `git add .`: record all changes in current directory
-- `git commit -m "message here"`: commit recorded changes
-- `git push`: push all committed changes to remote repository so other developers can see the changes & follow up when necessary

----

-after cloning the code, you may want to try rendering the pages. first, install node: [https://nodejs.org/en/download]() and then, change any file inside `src/pages`. open your node and run `gulp`. your changes should reflect in `dist` directory.